Published 13 Aug 2024

 Contact lenses

-Sometimes glasses aren’t appropriate dependent on a patient’s lifestyle.
-Contact lenses are a fantastic option, particularly for certain sports and professions, and more recently with the introduction of masks into our day-to-day living.
-Wearing glasses can often be frustrating for individuals whilst also wearing a mask.
-There are a number of contact lenses available which range from occasional to a more permanent wear and can range from daily, fortnightly, monthly and even longer-term use in some patients.
+Sometimes glasses aren’t appropriate for a patient’s lifestyle.
+Contact lenses are a fantastic option, particularly for certain sports and professions.
+There are contact lenses available for occasional to more permanent wear and can range from daily, fortnightly, monthly and even longer-term use in some patients.
 These come in both single vision and multifocal options.